borti4938/n64adv2_pcb/README.md

 Personally, I recommend using the flex cable.
 Also with the flex cable you have the option to use a fully custom flex or a partial flex which just have a FFC connector on it to run a FFC cable from N64 to N64Adv2.

-The instructions shows the installation with the fully custom flex.
+The instruction shows the installation with the fully custom flex.
 The partial flex installation is similar, but not shown here.
 The wired installation is not shown and not documented at all! (at least for the moment)